Rausch ’99 was ready to respond to COVID-19

 This extra work required them to rapidly cross-train staff from other areas, including two interns and clerical staff, to assist in work supporting the fight against the pandemic.
 By mid-June, the normal staff of nine has more than doubled as they’ve brought on retired public health practitioners, nurses, public health students, and other professionals to assist with disease investigation and contact tracing work.

 Rausch has spent his days in leadership roles supporting the pandemic response in Milwaukee County.
-In collaboration with the countywide Unified Emergency Operations Center, he is currently leading the efforts of the 11 county health departments to coordinate their response across sectors, including healthcare, emergency medical services, fire, police, municipal government, and more.
+In collaboration with the countywide Unified Emergency Operations Center, he is currently leading the efforts of the 11 municipal health departments to coordinate their response across sectors, including healthcare, emergency medical services, fire, police, municipal government, and more.

 “This was the first true unified response in the history of Milwaukee County, which made it both challenging and rewarding to see come to fruition,” he said.